 Furnos aka The Greek Pie Shop

-Pie shops can be found everywhere in Crete and we found a fabulous one in Rethymno’s old town which was just a hatch in the wall opening onto a narrow street.
+If you didn’t try a Cretan cheese pie on your visit to Crete did you even go to Crete?
+Pie shops can be found everywhere and we found a fabulous one in Rethymno’s old town which was just a hatch in the wall opening onto a narrow street.
 The counter was laden with all types of pastries and pies; sesame seed covered rings of doughy bread, filo pastry both sweet and savoury.
 We overdid it a bit on the Spanakopita and cheese and onion filled filo because it all looked and tasted so fab!
 Who ate all the pies?
 Me!

 Spanakopita – Filo pastry in the form of a large pie cut into slices.
 The layers of pastry are filled with spinach and feta or sometimes with onions and the wild greens ‘horta’ that grow in Crete.
 The outer layers of pastry are crisp and flaky but get more dense from the moisture of the filling to give a gorgeous chewy texture.
 You’ll also find tiropita in the pie shop – cheese pies to die for!